-Let me put the core disappointment out first, as there are just so many great things that are overshadowed under a hollow marketing stunt done by CDPR.
+Let me put the core disappointment out first, as there are so many great things overshadowed under a hollow marketing stunt done by CDPR.
 The lifepaths are not a big deal.
-No matter who you start as you will eventually end up with Jackie Welles and a naked lady you have to save.
+No matter who you start, you will eventually end up with Jackie Welles and a naked lady you must save.
 The intro sequence might feel as if it will make some good difference, but unfortunately, it only reflects some dialogue choices and minor story changes that do not really affect the overall experience.
-Whether I was a Street Kid, or a Nomad, or a confident Corpo, I was eventually who I wanted to be and none of the choices I made at the start of the game really mattered.
-It felt disappointing because the marketing by CDPR made these choices relevant, however, Night City had its own plans and those plans happen no matter how much you choose to delay them.
+Whether I was a Street Kid, or a Nomad, or a confident Corpo, I was eventually who I wanted to be, and none of the choices I made at the start of the game really mattered.
+It felt disappointing because the marketing by CDPR made these choices relevant.
+However, Night City had its own plans, and those plans happen no matter how much you choose to delay them.
 It is inevitable.

 However, with that out of our way, the game itself is engrossed with multitudes of characters, paths, and choices, and even though your actions don’t really change the city, Night City does change you.